justinrgarrard/world-of-naevis.net/docs/adventuring/downtime.md

 #### Hard-Earned Rest

-Downtime is the time between adventures.
-It encompasses the activities that characters get up to when they aren't dungeon diving or otherwise in mortal danger.
+Downtime is the time spent between adventures.
+It encompasses activities that characters get up to when they aren't exploring the City or otherwise in mortal danger.
 In game, downtime will often represent **4-6 weeks of recuperation**.

+##### Lifestyle Expenses
+> When characters take downtime, they must expend **25 gp**.
+This gold covers costs related to food, shelter, and equipment used during downtime activities.
+>
+> Adventurers that don't pay their lifestyle expenses cannot participate in a downtime activity.
+They instead perform manual labor to fund room and board.

 #### Activities